ivangfr/springboot-kong-plugins/README.md

 #### Add Rate Limiting plugin

-We are going to add the following rate limits:
+We are going to add the following rate limitings:
 - `/api/public`: 1 request a second;
 - `/api/private`: 5 requests a minute;
 - `/actuator/httptrace`: 2 requests a minute or 100 a hour.